-- 1. Identify and describe social situations, including their primary elements (actors, activites, and places), and connect them to other social situations as clusters, networks, or by of similar activity - 2.
-Perform free lists and pile sorts - 3.
+- 1. Identify and describe social situations, including their primary elements (actors, activites, and places), and connect them to other social situations as clusters, networks, or by way of similar activity - 2.
+Perform free lists - 3.
 Calculate personal and collective scores of cultural salience - 4.
 Conduct thematic analysis on textual data - 5.
 Discuss and carryout autoethnographic fieldwork